 11.1 Back to the Euro problem

-In Section 4.1 I presented a question from MacKay’s Information Theory, Inference, and Learning Algorithms:
+In Section 4.1 I presented a problem from MacKay’s Information Theory, Inference, and Learning Algorithms:

 A statistical statement appeared in “The Guardian" on Friday January 4, 2002:When spun on edge 250 times, a Belgian one-euro coin came up heads 140 times and tails 110.
 ‘It looks very suspicious to me,’ said Barry Blight, a statistics lecturer at the London School of Economics.
 ‘If the coin were unbiased, the chance of getting a result as extreme as that would be less than 7%.’

-In Section 5.3 I proposed that data are in favor of a hypothesis if the data are more likely under the hypothesis than under the alternative or, equivalently, if the Bayes factor is greater than 1.
+In Chapter 4 I proposed that data are in favor of a hypothesis if the data are more likely under the hypothesis than under the alternative or, equivalently, if the Bayes factor is greater than 1.

 It is not obvious how to compute the likelihood of B, because it’s not obvious what “biased” means.